hanzo-apps/hanzo.io/README.md

 crowdfunding campaigns in the last year.

 The day that you realize you are ready for success it's too late.

-As a team of the largest open-source contributors we believe technology should be availble to everyone and every business of every size enabling you to reach the highest growth.
-Unfortunately in ecommerce when you actually get to the point where your business is thriving you often experience difficulties that make you lose customers.
-That inhibit you from growing at that pace.
-Because you are stuck on a platform that has not anticipated your success.

-Our goal is to help all companies reach their full potential.
-We will never hold you back.

 In order to perfect our platform and ensure everyone can